jordanchapian/shortUrlProxy/README.md

 ### Required Software

-* Execution Environment: docker, docker-machine, docker-compose
+* Execution Environment: docker, docker-compose

 ### Getting Started
 * Start all of the build scripts (build mounted named volumes) with the root shell script `./build.sh`
-* Start the docker containers with the root shell script (this requires docker-machine to get the docker host ip) using `./start.sh`.
+* Start the docker containers with the root shell script using `./start.sh`.
+The script will prompt for the ip of the docker host.
 The script will output the ip:port for the running nginx container.

 ## Design Notes